Industry-Wide Business Valuation FAQ & Glossary

 Equity — the owner’s interest in property after deduction of all liabilities.

-Equity Net Cash Flows — those cash flows available to pay out to equity holders (in the form of dividends) after funding operations of the business enterprise, making necessary capital investments, and increasing or decreasing debt financing.
+Equity Net Cash Flows — those cash flows available to pay out to equity holders (in the form of dividends).
+After funding operations of the business enterprise, making both necessary capital investments, and increasing or decreasing debt financing.

 Excess Operating Assets — Operating assets in excess of those needed for the normal operation of a business.

-Fair Market Value — the price, expressed in terms of cash equivalents, at which property would change hands between a hypothetical willing and able buyer and a hypothetical willing and able seller, acting at arms length in an open and unrestricted market, when neither is under compulsion to buy or sell and when both have reasonable knowledge of the relevant facts. {NOTE: In Canada, the term “price” should be replaced with the term “highest price”.}
+Fair Market Value — the price, in terms of cash equivalents, at which property changes hands between a hypothetical willing and able buyer and seller.
+In acting at arm’s length in an open and unrestricted market.
+When neither is under compulsion to buy or sell and when both have reasonable knowledge of the relevant facts. {NOTE: In Canada, the term “price” should replace with the term “highest price”.}

 Fairness Opinion — an opinion as to whether or not the consideration in a transaction is fair from a financial point of view.